pdstools.utils.report_utils

 Raises:

-_set_command_options(output_type: str | None = None, output_filename: str | None = None, execute_params: bool = False) List[str]
+_set_command_options(output_type: str | None = None, output_filename: str | None = None, execute_params: bool = False) list[str]

 Set the options for the Quarto command.